Our History

 Covid and Porthi Pawb

-During Covid, surplus food came from the UK-wide Fareshare scheme at Ellesmere Port.
+During COVID, surplus food came from the UK-wide Fareshare scheme at Ellesmere Port.
 Throughout the pandemic, a dedicated group of volunteers packed the food, and delivered it door to door twice a week throughout the town.

 We also started providing a hot meal a week to people in need.
 The scheme started by knocking on doors to find customers, but grew to provide as many as 750 meals each week.
 Porthi Pawb continued to feed adults until June 2021 and over that period 19,402 meals and puddings were provided for adults and 2,899 meals and desserts for children.
 We realized there was a dire need for such provision in Caernarfon, and Porthi Pawb volunteers were determined to find a way to continue the provision.